 - high-fiber cereals

-Although it is normal to have some side effects after surgery, if you notice any of the following, you should contact a doctor right away:
+Although it’s normal to have some side effects after surgery, if you notice any of the following, contact a doctor right away:

 - pain that doesn’t get better with time, new abdominal pain, or pain that gets worse

 - yellowing of your skin or the whites of your eyes

 - no bowel movement or passing of gas for more than three days after surgery